Park City vacation rentals

 Autumn is cool in Park City and it gets cold at night, with snow usually starting in November.
 This is also the season when the trees turn shades of yellow, orange, and red — best witnessed by a scenic drive or hike through the Wasatch Mountains.
 Cold and snowy winters are ideal for outdoor sports ranging from tubing to cross-country skiing.
 A world-famous film festival also visits Park City this time of year, with many up-and-coming actors and directors making debuts in venues spread across town.

 Spring stays cold until May, when the snow begins to melt.
 The month-long Spring Gruv festival occurs from March to April, when you’ll find outdoor concerts, ice sculpting competitions, and the annual pond skimming competition, where competitors ski over a 100-foot, frozen pond.
 Summers are pleasant, warm, and dry, and in August, the Kimball Arts Festival fills Park City’s Main Street with 200 tents populated by artists from around the country.

-What are the top things to do in Park City?
+Top things to do in Park City

 Wasatch Mountain State Park

 The Wasatch Mountain State Park covers nearly 22,000 acres, offering dozens of hike and bike trails.
 You’ll have opportunities to spot local wildlife along the one-mile Cascade Springs Trail, where you might find large mammals, including moose and elk, or birds like the wild turkey and red-tailed hawk.
 As you wander the paved trail, you’ll eventually reach the waterfall and freshwater streams at Cascade Springs, surrounded by towering mountains.

 Guardsman Pass Scenic Byway